 Also known as “Portrait of Madame Matisse, is another portrait by Henri Matisse depicting his wife.
 The green stripe in the middle of the oil painting from which the title of the artwork derives, separates the face of Amélie Matisse.

-This painting is an early example of Matisse’s understanding of color and light: The artist did not see light and shadow as dark and light spaces in a painting but defined it as spaces of different shades of color.
+This painting is an early example of Matisse’s understanding of color and light: The artist did not see light and shadow as dark and light spaces in a painting but defined them as spaces of different shades of color.
 With these shades and small spaces, he designed a lot of his paintings.

 3. Le Bonheur de Vivre (The Joy of Life), 1905